-Steve has assisted the European Commission’s DG Environment in developing a common methodology for calculating the consumption of lightweight plastic carrier bags across the Member States of the EU.
-In the past he has also supported DG Environment in understanding the extent to which waste legislation has been enacted around the EU, authoring reports on Member State implementation of the Waste Framework and Sewage Sludge Directives.
+Steve has recently supported the European Commission’s DG Environment in understanding what policies might be put in place to stimulate circular economy growth around certain product groups identified as having high untapped circular potential.
+In the past, he has also assisted DG Environment in developing a common methodology for calculating the consumption of lightweight plastic carrier bags across the Member States of the EU, and has authored reports on Member State implementation of the Waste Framework, End-of-life Vehicles, and Sewage Sludge Directives.

 Steve acts as Deputy Editor on the Isonomia blog, for which he has also written articles on topics including the recycling symbol, the language of waste, and the history of the waste hierarchy.